All you need to know about exploring the iconic city like you live there

 *Broadway

 Start early!
 And pick a museum!
 I recommend beginning this day at either the Metropolitan Museum of Art or the Natural History Museum.
 These icons of NY are amazing and could easily be a full day.
-Hit either museum in the morning, and then proceed with the following exploration beginning around 12 noon.
+Hit either museum in the morning, and then proceed with exploring Central Park around 12 noon.
 Kids will LOVE the dinosaurs at the Natural History.
 The Met is known for many things, including the Egyptian collection rivaled by everywhere except Egypt itself.
 Either museum makes it easy to spend a little time around Central Park, and there are two spots close by each other you can't miss.
 Either will be hard to leave after a couple of hours, they could easily be a whole day!

 Central Park stops: